radicle-dev/radicle-client-services/README.md

 You may also want to detach the process (`-d`) and run with a TTY in interactive mode (`-it`).

+### Docker Compose

+As an alternative to building the containers yourself, a `docker-compose.yml` file is included in the repository.
+To run the services via Docker Compose, you have to:

+1. Install Docker and Docker Compose
+2. Clone this repository
+3. Set the necessary environment variables
+4. Start the radicle client services via Docker Compose

+To install Docker Compose, run:

+    sudo apt-get install docker
+    pip install docker-compose

+Then clone this repository and `cd` into it:

+    git clone <repository-url> radicle-client-services
+    cd radicle-client-service

+Then set `RADICLE_ORGS` to the address of your org, `RADICLE_DOMAIN` to your seed node's domain, eg. `seed.cloudhead.io`, `ETH_RPC_URL` to an Ethereum JSON-RPC WebSocket endpoint, eg. `ws://localhost:8545`, and `SEED_USER_ID` to the user id that should own the `git` files, eg. `id --user $(whoami)` to set them to the logged-in user.
+These can be set in the environment, or in a `.env` file in the current directory.

+Finally, pull the containers and start the services:

+    docker-compose pull
+    docker-compose up --detach

 ### GCP Deployment

 In order to deploy on GCP, you will need to decrypt the .env file that contains